Swiss-Type Sliding-Head Precision Turning

 Swiss-Type Sliding-Head Turning — Frequently Asked Questions

 Send your 2D drawing or STEP file.
 Specify diameter, length, material and quantity.
-Our team responds within 24 business hours with feasibility and pricing.
+Our team responds promptly with feasibility and pricing.
 Prototypes in 5–10 business days.